-The NDIS is available to make it easier for all eligible Australians to get the disability supports and services they choose.
+The NDIS is available for eligible Australians to get the disability supports they choose.

-The NDIS is important for people living with high levels of psychosocial disability because it enables them to access disability services and supports alongside their mental health treatment.
+For people living with psychosocial disability, the NDIS enables you to access disability services and supports alongside your mental health treatment.

-The NDIS could be called an investment scheme because it is investing in the health and wellbeing of Australia through encouraging the economic and social participation, and community inclusion, of people with disabilities!
+One aim of the NDIS is to invest in the health and wellbeing of Australia through encouraging economic and social participation, and community inclusion, of people with disabilities.

-Remember, everyone’s support needs are different.
-The NDIS uses a person-centred and self-directed funding approach to enable people with disability to take charge of their own lives by providing more choice and control for their individual needs.
+As everyone’s support needs are different, the NDIS uses a person-centred and self-directed approach to enable people to have choice and control over their own life and plan.